PataphysicalSociety/soupault.app/site/reference-manual.md

 * `soupault_config` — the complete soupault config.
 * `force` — true when soupault is called with `--force` option, plugins are free to interpret it.
 * `site_dir` — the value from `settings.site_dir` or the `--site-dir` option if present.

+Soupault retrieves the following variables from this hook's environment:

+* `global_data` — must be a table with string keys.
+  Soupault makes data from it available to all Lua code via `Plugin.get_global_data(key)` function.

 <h3 id="hooks-pre-parse">Pre-parse</h3>